 But just because he can't directly compete with the major cycling brands, doesn't mean that David can't promote his business at all.

 On the contrary, David is very interested in establishing strong partnerships with other likeminded businesses and organisations to help bring the Red Chilli brand to a wider audience.
-The most recent example of which being their sponsorship of Team Rytger - a women's UCI team based in Denmark - who will be riding Red Chilli Bikes throughout 2016.
+The most recent example is their sponsorship of Team Rytger - a women's UCI team based in Denmark - who rode Red Chilli Bikes in 2016.